-The quantitative percent cover of native shrub species currently has an average of 44 percent within the hydroseed quadrats, 62 percent within the imprint quadrats, and 41 percent within the hand broadcast quadrats (Tables 1-3).
-Native shrub quantitative percent cover increased across all treatments from the first quarter monitoring event in 2023.
-All shrub species within the trial plot were either vegetative or in flower during the first quarter of 2023.
-As described in previous monitoring reports from 2022, beardless wild rye (Elymus triticoides) was trimmed as part of the weeding effort implemented by Republic Services in spring of 2022 (Attachment B, Photograph 11); however, this species has recovered from the trimming efforts, indicated by the increase in native herbaceous cover across all treatment types (hydroseed quadrats: 9 percent cover; imprint quadrats: 1 percent cover; hand broadcast quadrats: 22 percent cover).
+The quantitative percent cover of native shrub species currently has an average of 41 percent within the hydroseed quadrats, 51 percent within the imprint quadrats, and 30 percent within the hand broadcast quadrats (Tables 1-3).
+Native shrub quantitative percent cover did not substantially change from the fourth quarter monitoring event in 2023.
+All shrub species within the trial plot were either vegetative or in flower during the first quarter of 2024.
+Most notably, California sunflower was in full bloom during the monitoring event.

-Non-native plant cover has not changed substantially within the trial plot between the first and second quarters of 2023.
-The most abundant non-native herbaceous plant species observed within the trial plot during the second quarter of 2023 include foxtail barley, Mediterranean grass (Schismus arabicus), red brome (Bromus rubens), and short podded mustard (Hirschfeldia incana).
-Short-podded mustard was flowering during the second quarter of 2023, while most other non-native herbs were either in their vegetative state or had already completed their flowering cycle.
-Non-native plant species cover is expected to remain constant throughout the summer of 2023, and decline in the fall and winter months.
-Total non-native herbaceous cover currently has an average of 16 percent within the hydroseed quadrats (up from 13 percent in the first quarter of 2023), 9 percent within the imprint quadrats (down from 12 percent in the first quarter of 2023), and 25 percent (up from from 21 percent in the first quarter of 2023) within the hand broadcast quadrats (Tables 1-3).
+Non-native plant cover has slightly declined in cover within the trial plot between the fourth quarter of 2023 and the first quarter of 2024.
+Non-native annual grasses and forbs such as foxtail barley, Mediterranean grass (Schismus arabicus), red brome (Bromus rubens), and short podded mustard (Hirschfeldia incana), which were vegetative during the fourth quarter of 2023, appear to have been negatively impacted by recent above-average rainfall events.
+Large amounts of sediment deposition and scouring is evident throughout the trial plot following recent storm events, which likely uprooted non-native herbaceous vegetation.
+Non-native plant species cover is expected to increase throughout the spring and into summer of 2024, as winter storm events subside.
+Total non-native herbaceous cover currently has an average of 13 percent within the hydroseed quadrats (down from 16 percent in the fourth quarter of 2023), and 21 percent (down from 30 percent in the fourth quarter of 2023) within the hand broadcast quadrats (Tables 1-3).